bcgov/mongodb-container/README.md

 2. Replica Set Management

-Learn about and mage the RS with the `rs` command set:
+Learn about and manage the RS with the `rs` command set:

 `rs.status()`
 Use this command to learn about your RS.

 `rs.add()`
 Use this command to add a RS member.
-In general its not required, the container deals with this.
+In general, it's not required, the container deals with this.

 `rs.remove()`
 This one you may need from time to time.
 As you suspect, it will remove a member from the RS.

-Review the on-line documentation for more commands as needed.
+Review the online documentation for more commands as needed.

 3. Shutdown